Football in Scotland: European competitions

 Three Scottish clubs have won UEFA competitions.
 Celtic won the 1967 European Cup Final, then lost the 1970 European Cup Final.
 The highest ever attendance for a UEFA competition match was in the 1969–70 European Cup semi-final at Hampden Park, Scotland's National stadium.
 A record 136,505 people attended that Cup semi-final played between Celtic and Leeds United.

-Rangers won the 1972 European Cup Winners' Cup Final, and reached the finals of the same competition in 1961 & 1967, losing out both times.
-The most recent victory by a Scottish club in a European competition was when Aberdeen won the 1983 European Cup Winners' Cup Final and then won the consequent 1983 UEFA Super Cup.
+Rangers won the 1972 European Cup Winners' Cup final, and reached the finals of the same competition in 1961 and 1967, losing out both times.
+The most recent victory by a Scottish club in a European competition was when Aberdeen won the 1983 European Cup Winners' Cup final and then won the consequent 1983 European Super Cup.

 No Scottish club has won the UEFA Cup / UEFA Europa League, although three have reached the final.
 Dundee United reached the 1987 final, and their fans won an award for their good behaviour from UEFA after their defeat to IFK Gothenburg.
-Celtic fans won a similar award after their team lost in extra-time to FC Porto in the 2003 final.
-Rangers lost 2–0 to Zenit in the 2008 final.
-The most recent appearance by a Scottish club in a European final was when Rangers lost on penalties to Eintracht Frankfurt in the 2022 UEFA Europa League Final.
+Celtic fans won a similar award after their team lost in extra time to FC Porto in the 2003 final.
+Rangers lost 2–0 to Zenit Saint Petersburg in the 2008 final.
+The most recent appearance by a Scottish club in a European final was when Rangers lost on penalties to Eintracht Frankfurt in the 2022 UEFA Europa League final.

 National team

 The Scottish national team represents Scotland in international football and is controlled by the Scottish Football Association.
 The team has played international football longer than any other nation in the world along with England, whom they played in the world's first international football match at Hamilton Crescent, Partick, Glasgow in 1872.
-Scotland have qualified for eight World Cups and three European Championships, but have never progressed beyond the first round.
+Scotland have qualified for eight World Cups and four European Championships, but have never progressed beyond the first round.

 The majority of Scotland's home matches are played at Hampden Park in Glasgow, opened in 1903.
 The Scottish team have become famous for their travelling support, known as the Tartan Army, who have won awards from UEFA for their combination of vocal support, friendly nature and charity work.
 The attendance of 149,415 for the Scotland vs. England match of 1937 at Hampden Park is also a European record.

 Clubs

 Seasons

-The following articles detail the major results and events in each season since 1871-72.
+The following articles detail the major results and events in each season since 1871–72.
 Each article provides the final league tables for that season, with the exception of the current one, as well as details on cup results, Scotland national football team results and a summary of any other important events during the season.